hyper-expanse/semantic-delivery-gitlab/README.md

 As noted under _Features_ we determine the commit convention used by your project with `conventional-commits-detector`.
 Once we have determined your commit message convention we pass that information on to `conventional-recommended-bump` to determine the appropriate version to publish.

 By default `conventional-recommended-bump` will recommend at least a `patch` release.
 Depending on the commit convention you follow, commits may be released as a `major` or `minor` release instead.
-For more information on how versions are dtermined, please see the _Version Selection_ section below.
+For more information on how versions are determined, please see the _Version Selection_ section below.

 For more on the meanings of `patch`, `minor`, and `major`, please see [Semantic Versioning](http://semver.org/).